 Aging is not just about surviving.
 It’s about growing in the face of diversity. – Wendy Miller, Ph.D.
 ATR-BC, LCPAT, REAT, LPC, BCPC

-C=ME2 is Creativity = Mass of Knowledge + Experience2
+C=ME2 =ME is Creativity = Mass of Knowledge + Experience2

 His book documents discoveries in neuroscience that radically challenge these conventional assumptions about aging, and aging is really the best example of how the whole is greater than the sum of its parts.

 There are built-in developmental drives that push us toward creative expression, and they push us towards psychological growth throughout our life cycle.
-His research doesn’t just respond to aging.
-It’s trying to shape aging.
+His research didn’t just respond to aging.
+It’s shaped how we think about aging today.